Girl in the Closet: Plot

 During a birthday party attended by her relatives, Cameron Smith and her mother Patricia are visited by her aunt Mia and her daughter Angela.
 Patricia is wary of Mia because the latter was arrested after she had killed someone in self-defense and placed his body in a closet.

 One day, Patricia suffers from an aneurysm, and Cameron ends up placed in Mia's custody.
 Mia takes her to her home where she lives with Angela and her husband Chris.
 Things take a dark turn when Mia has Cameron placed in the basement with several other captives: Nancy, Joanne, and Harland.
 After Chris gives them drugged Kool-Aid, Mia sells Cameron, Nancy, and Joanne out for sex.
 After recovering from her aneurysm, Patricia tries to get Cameron back with help from social workers.
 They end up finding out about Aunt Mia's criminal record, but when they track down Mia's house, a neighbor tells them that they have left town.

 In Nashville, Tennessee some years later, Mia, Chris, and Angela have settled down with Cameron, Nancy, Joanne, and Harland placed in the basement.
 As a result of Nancy and Joanne giving birth from the sex work they are put in, Aunt Mia sells their babies on the black market to make ends meet.
 While at a bar, Mia entices a medical school graduate named Diana into coming to her house, and imprisons her in the basement to help with the deliveries.
 Joanne goes into labor, but the baby ends up stillborn.
-Diane tries to escape, only to slip and fatally hit her head on the steps.
-As Chris is instructed to bury her body, Mia keeps Cameron in line by promising to frame her for Diane's death unless she remains obedient.
+Diana tries to escape, only to slip and fatally hit her head on the steps.
+As Chris is instructed to bury her body, Mia keeps Cameron in line by promising to frame her for Diana's death unless she remains obedient.

 While shopping for groceries, Mia meets a homeless man named Pastor who claims that he is a war veteran.
 Though Mia is not fooled, she does give him a job as a pimp.
 Pastor takes Cameron, Nancy, and Joanne to their assigned clients every night.
 Nancy's client is a police officer, who is told about Mia but decides to do nothing.
 After Joanne gives birth, Mia confiscates the baby.
 While Angela goes back to Atlanta after an argument with her mother, Cameron persuades Chris into letting her care for the baby while Mia naps.
 Behind his back, Cameron takes the baby down to see Joanne.